MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 <!-- ====================================================================== -->
 ## Bridging the gap between web and desktop apps

-Microsoft Edge has many new capabilities built-in that can make your web app feel more integrated on desktop platforms.
+Microsoft Edge has many new capabilities built in that can make your web app feel more integrated on desktop platforms.
 These capabilities provide more engaging experiences across web and desktop platforms.
 With Progressive Web Apps (PWAs), you can:
 *   Handle files.
 *   Share content with other apps.
 *   Access the clipboard.